jayngng/NRTBlueTeam_VulnHP/README.md

 root
 ```

-and successfully obtained the root shell.
+and successfully obtain the `root` shell.